ZiL: History

 In 1929—1931, the factory was re-equipped and expanded with the help of the American A.J.
 Brandt Co., and changed its name to Automotive Factory No. 2 Zavod Imeni Stalina (ZIS or ZiS).
-After Nikita Khrushchev denounced the cult of personality of Joseph Stalin in 1956, the name was changed again to Zavod imeni Likhachyova, after its former director Ivan Alekseevich Likhachov.
+After Nikita Khrushchev denounced the cult of personality of Joseph Stalin in 1956, the name was changed again to Zavod imeni Likhachyova, after its former director Ivan Likhachev.

-ZiL lanes—road lanes dedicated to vehicles carrying top Soviet officials—were named after the car.
+ZiL lanes, road lanes dedicated to vehicles carrying top Soviet officials, were named after the car.
 The ZiL limousines were the official car that carried the Soviet heads of state, and many Soviet Union allied leaders, to summits or in parades.
-The limousines were flown to international summits as, for example, in 1987 and 1990 to Washington, D.C. for President Mikhail Gorbachev's official state visits.
+The limousines were flown to international summits as, for example, in 1987 and 1990 to Washington, D.C. in the US for Mikhail Gorbachev's official state visits.

-ZiL had a history of exporting trucks to Cuba, a trade resumed in the early 21st century.
-The ZiL factory is portrayed in a 2014 documentary, The Last Limousine.
+ZiL had a history of exporting trucks to Cuba, trade resumed in the early 21st century.

+The ZiL factory is portrayed in a number of English language documentaries.
+The 2001 documentary by Daniel Leconte, Lenin if you knew (renamed USSR Memories), follows the fate of a family associated with the factory as well as the factory itself in the 1990s.
+The factory is also a feature of the 2014 documentary, The Last Limousine.

 After the final ZiL limousine was built in 2012, the Moscow factory administration stopped truck production and the company was declared bankrupt in 2013.
 ZiL still exists as a legal entity, but produces no vehicles.
 In 2014 it was announced that the factory site will be turned into a residential development.
 Most factory buildings were dismantled in 2015.

 The factory's equipment and other automotive assets were auctioned off to a new company, "MSTs6 AMO ZIL".
 It employs 47 staff, mostly former ZiL workers.
 The company took part in the Moscow International Automobile Salon 2016.

 After the building of "MSTs6 AMO ZIL" was demolished in 2020, it was believed that the company ceased to exist.
 However, it was reported in 2021 that MSTs6 continued to operate.
 Its staff and equipment were moved to the Moscow Oblast.

+Owners and management

+In 2003, ZiL was transferred to the management of the Moscow Automobile Company ("MAC"), a subsidiary of the Center for Investment Projects and Programs ("CIPP"), which specializes in management consulting, crisis management and the organization of project financing.